mahes-a/2023/Azure Machine Leaning/CustomCopilotAMLCodeLlama.md

 *If you aren't going use the real time Code Llama  deployment, Please delete the endpoint to prevent overages by following the article [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=azure-cli#delete-the-endpoint-and-the-deployment)*

+**Create an Custom Copilot and make HTTP Post requests to real-time inference endpoint that hosts CodeLlama-13b-hf model with built in Azure AI Content Safety**